earth-mover/icechunk/docs/docs/index.md

 # Icechunk

-Icechunk is an open-source, transactional storage engine for tensor / ND-array data designed for use on cloud object storage.
+Icechunk is an open-source (Apache 2.0), transactional storage engine for tensor / ND-array data designed for use on cloud object storage.
-Icechunk works together with **[Zarr](https://zarr.dev/)**, augmenting the Zarr core data model with features that enhance performance, collaboration, and safety in a cloud computing context.
+Icechunk works together with **[Zarr](https://zarr.dev/)**, augmenting the Zarr core data model with features that enhance performance, collaboration, and safety in a cloud-computing context.

 ## Docs Organization

-This is the icechunk documentation.
+This is the Icechunk documentation.
 It's organized into the following parts.

 - This page: a general overview of the project's goals and components.
 - [Frequently Asked Questions](./faq.md)